 Route Fact File

 Location: 10 miles West of Harrogate

 Difficulty: Three Boots

 Route Length: 3.7 miles / 6 kilometres

 Walking Time: 41⁄2 hours

 Terrain & Gradient: The route features stiles, steep climbs and muddy fields.
 The route has uneven ground for much of the walk but is a wide surfaced track between points 1-3 .

-How To Get There: This route starts at our Swinsty Moor car park (LS21 2NP) at the southern end of the Fewston Reservoir Embankment.
-Alternative parking is available at Blubberhouses car park (LS21 2NY) where there is a 2.1m height barrier across the entrance to the car park.
+How To Get There: By car: The route starts at our free car park at Stack Point (HG3 1SU), along the eastern edge of Swinsty Reservoir.
+Please note that there is a 2.2m height barrier.

-By car: From Harrogate, Take the A59 heading west.
-Before you reach Blubberhouses, turn left at the roundabout onto the B6451.
-Take the second right onto Wydra Lane, which becomes Back Lane and takes you across Fewston Reservoir Embankment.
-Shortly afterwards you will reach Swinsty Moor and Fewston Reservoir car park.
+From Harrogate: head west, either via the A59 or Penny Pot Lane.
+When you reach a junction with the B6451, turn left and then shortly afterwards turn right onto Wydra Lane (signposted Fewston 1 mile).
+After about half a mile, when you reach a crossroads, turn left onto Cobby Skye Road.
+Shortly afterwards, at the T junction, turn left again and continue for less than 1⁄2 mile until you reach the car park on your right.

 By public transport: DalesBus services 820 and 821 run to Fewston every hour on summer Sundays and bank holidays from Otley and links from Keighley, Shipley, and Guiseley.

 For up to date travel information from any location visit google maps to search directions.

 Facilities:

 OS Map: Explorer 297